netdata/netdata/README.md

 <img src="https://user-images.githubusercontent.com/1153921/95269366-1b814680-07ee-11eb-8ff4-c1b0b8758499.png" alt="---" style="max-width: 100%;" />

-Netdata is a distributed, highly scalable and real-time, performance and health monitoring platform for systems, containers, packaged and custom applications, collecting, storing and visualizing virtually unlimited metrics, in high-resolution.
+Netdata is a distributed, highly scalable, real-time, performance and health monitoring platform for systems, containers, packaged and custom applications, collecting, storing and visualizing virtually unlimited metrics, in high-resolution.
 It runs permanently on all your physical and virtual servers, cloud deployments, kubernetes clusters and edge/IoT devices, and is perfectly ok to install it on your systems mid-incident without any preparation.

+> **Important Note**:<br/>
+> People get addicted to Netdata.
+Once you use it on your systems, there's no going back!<br/>
+> _You have been warned..._

 Netdata is designed to be super easy to setup and use, high performant and real-time, low-maintenance and cost efficient.
 It makes ML-assisted, high resolution monitoring easy and affordable, bringing to everyone the value that big enterprises pay millions for.

 - The [Netdata Agent](https://github.com/netdata/netdata) is the heart of the Netdata ecosystem.
 It is powering everything Netdata can do, it is **open-source** and it can be used standalone.

-- [Netdata Cloud](https://www.netdata.cloud) is an optional service on top of Netdata Agents, providing infinite horizontal scalability, infrastructure level dashboards, auditing events, role based access control, central dispatch of alert notifications, easy customization (custom dashboards) and team collaboration.
+- [Netdata Cloud](https://www.netdata.cloud) is an optional service on top of Netdata Agents, providing infinite horizontal scalability, fully automated infrastructure level dashboards, auditing events, role based access control, central dispatch of alert notifications, easy customization (including custom dashboards) and team collaboration.
+All these, without copying your data.
+Your data are always stored inside your servers.
 Check the [Netdata Cloud demo space](https://app.netdata.cloud/spaces/netdata-demo/rooms/all-nodes/overview) (no sign up or login needed).

-> **Important Note**:<br/>
-> People get addicted to Netdata.
-Once you use it on your systems, there's no going back!<br/>
-> _You've been warned..._
+:star: Netdata actively supports and is a [Silver Member of CNCF](https://www.cncf.io/about/members/), and although not a CNCF incubating or graduated project, [Netdata is the 3rd most starred project in the CNCF landscape](https://landscape.cncf.io/card-mode?grouping=no&sort=stars).

+:star: Netdata is an open platform.
+It can exchange data using all popular protocols.
+It can scrape OpenMetrics exporters, it is a StatsD server, it can export metrics to Prometheus, OpenTSDB, Graphite.

 ![image](https://github.com/netdata/netdata/assets/2662304/5fb726a4-65b9-4f58-85ab-b58bd01af12a)